-- A Balancing DI is an instruction to a Facility to change output: - For an IPP or Verve Stand Alone Facility, an instruction is to a target MW level at a ramp rate from a specified time. - For Verve's portfolio, System Management will issue instructions to facilities to adjust their gross output so that the portfolio is dispatched to meet Final BMO requirements.
+- A Balancing DI is an instruction to a Facility to change output: - o For an IPP or Verve standalone Facility, an instruction is relative to Resource Plan (assumed to be zero if no Resource Plan submitted). - For Verve's portfolio, System Management will issue instructions to facilities to adjust their gross output so that the portfolio is dispatched to meet RTBMOFinal BMO requirements. - A Balancing DI is an instruction to change output once and in one direction: - System Management will typically issue one only ramp rate and MW target to a Facility just before a trading interval (with LFAS compensating for residual imbalances within the trading interval).

-- A Balancing DI is an instruction to change output once and in one direction: - System Management will typically issue one only ramp rate and MW target to a Facility just before a trading interval (with LFAS compensating for residual imbalances within the trading interval). - If necessary, System Management may need to issue new instructions within a trading interval (for example, to maintain LFAS services within their offered MW regulation ranges or to address unexpected system events within a dispatch interval). - Subject to the above, Balancing DIs will typically be issued prior to an interval and consist of: - A MW target; - A ramp rate (less than or equal to specified maximum Facility ramp up/down rates); and - A time to start ramping (to distinguish clearly between the Balancing and LFAS roles, under normal circumstances this time will be no later than say 15 minutes (to be confirmed) into the interval). - These concepts are illustrated below:
+- If necessary, System Management may need to issue new instructions within a trading interval (for example, to maintain LFAS services within their offered MW regulation ranges or to address unexpected system events within a dispatch interval). - Subject to the above, Balancing DIs will typically be issued prior to an interval and consist of: - A MW target; - A ramp rate (less than or equal to specified maximum Facility ramp up/down rates); and - A time to start ramping (to distinguish clearly between the Balancing and LFAS roles, under normal circumstances this time will be no later than say 15 minutes (to be confirmed) into the interval). - These concepts are illustrated below: